If you are wondering about how to use Semrush to grow your blog, this article is for you.

 You don’t need to use another tool to track keyword ranking in Google.

-Because already Semrush provided this functionality, and you can combine it with other features.
+Because Semrush already provided this functionality, you can combine it with other features.

-Check out my guide on tracking keyword ranking in Google search using Semrush to know more about using Semrush effectively to track keyword ranking position changes.
+Check out my guide on Monitoring keyword ranking in Google search using Semrush to learn more about using Semrush effectively to track keyword ranking position changes.